Wilson Tuckey: Backbencher

+Following the 2004 election, Tuckey became the oldest sitting member of the House of Representatives.
 In 2005, when the Australian parliament passed a motion asking Singaporean authorities that Van Tuong Nguyen not be executed for drug smuggling, Tuckey was the only member of parliament who refused to support the motion.

 Tuckey was often quoted in the media as supporting free markets and less government intervention in the economy.
 He is also well known for criticising the National Party on a number of issues.
 He was the most outspoken critic of the AWB in Federal Parliament, and he led the push for this board to be stripped of its export monopoly for wheat.
 Tuckey labelled National Party politicians who supported the single-desk system as "drongos".
 He also labelled National Party senator Barnaby Joyce a "lightweight" for arguing in favour of foreign ownership restrictions on Medibank Private after privatization.

 In August 2006, Tuckey had a public argument with Labor leader Kim Beazley over new immigration laws, ending with Tuckey calling Beazley a "fat so and so".
 A year later, Tuckey sent a fax to John Howard and several Liberal MPs suggesting the Prime Minister relinquish the leadership.

 Queensland Aboriginal activist Sam Watson, in January 2008, branded Tuckey an "extreme racist" after Tuckey had publicly deplored the decision to display traditional dancers from one of the Aboriginal tribes which historically resides near Parliament House at the opening of Federal Parliament.
 Watson concluded, "Mr Tuckey and his extremist racist views really do belong to another generation".

 On 13 February 2008, Tuckey walked out during the opening of the 42nd Australian Federal Parliament immediately after prayers, and pointedly before the Prime Minister Kevin Rudd made a motion of apology to the Stolen Generation.
 He was one of six Liberal MPs (including fellow West Australian MPs Luke Simpkins, Dennis Jensen and the late Don Randall as well as Sophie Mirabella and the late Alby Schultz) to leave the house in protest to the apology to the Stolen Generations, thereby boycotting the motion.
 On the steps of parliament, Tuckey was sarcastic about what the apology would achieve for indigenous people:

 "I'm there to say hallelujah.
 Tomorrow there'll be no petrol sniffing, tomorrow little girls can sleep in their beds without any concern — it's all fixed.
 The Rudd spin will fix it all.
 I've read it, I'm convinced.
 I think it's wonderful".

 The following May, Tuckey was expelled from the house for 24 hours after breaching standards.
 His remarks against the Speaker arose during a heated question time in relation to the Rudd government's 'Fuel Watch Scheme'.
 On 24 September 2008, Tuckey was again expelled from the house, this time for one hour, for an outburst during House of Representatives Question Time.

 In March 2010, Tuckey said that acknowledging traditional landowners at official events was a "farce" and that he had "never thanked anyone for the right to be on the soil that is Australian".